 New regular employees shall normally be placed at Step 1 of the appropriate salary range.
-In instances where an applicant possesses superior qualifications and/or experience, the may authorize the employee to start at a higher step, in accordance with County policy.
+In instances where an applicant possesses superior qualifications and/or experience, the County Manager, or designee, may authorize the employee to start at a higher step, in accordance with County policy.